sserperior/linebot/README.md

 # Linebot for Empires and Puzzles
 This is a simple chatbot for the [LINE](https://line.me) app.
 For more information on how to implement LINE chatbots, see [here](https://developers.line.biz/en/docs/messaging-api/building-bot/).

 The chatbot is implemented in [NodeJS](https://www.nodejs.org).
 It is designed to act as an assistant for simple queries relating to the Empires and Puzzles mobile game.
 You can host it on any Cloud provider.
+You will need to override the follwing environment variables:
+* CHANNEL_ACCESS_TOKEN - from LINE app
+* CHANNEL_SECRET - from LINE APP
+* TMTR_HARPOON_GOOGLE_SPREADSHEET_KEY - Google spreadsheet key with data containing two columns "Team A" and "Team B"
-You will need to override the CHANNEL_ACCESS_TOKEN and CHANNEL_SECRET environment variables with those from your LINE channel.
-Also, the TMTR_HARPOON_GOOGLE_SPREADSHEET_KEY and TMTR_HARPOON_GOOGLE_SPREADSHEET_URL environment variables are for reading a specific Google doc spreadsheet with two columns of strings and headers "Team A" and "Team B".
+* TMTR_HARPOON_GOOGLE_SPREADSHEET_URL - Google spreadsheet URL with data containing two columns "Team A" and "Team B"
+* GOOGLE_TRANSLATE_API_KEY - Google Cloud Translation API key

 To deploy this, execute: